GebrecherkosAbrha/Container-CI-CD/README.md

-# my-app-ci-cd
+# Container-CI-CD

 ## Overview

-**My App CI/CD** is a Python application that demonstrates a complete Continuous Integration and Continuous Deployment (CI/CD) pipeline using GitHub Actions and Docker.
-The project includes automated testing, building Docker images,  and pushing them to Docker Hub.
+**Container-CI-CD** is a Python application demonstrating a Continuous Integration and Continuous Deployment (CI/CD) pipeline using GitHub Actions and Docker.
+The current setup includes automated testing, building Docker images, and pushing them to Docker Hub.
+Future enhancements will include Kubernetes deployment.

 ## Features

 - Automated testing with `pytest`.
 - Docker containerization for easy deployment.
 - CI/CD pipeline configured with GitHub Actions.
+- Kubernetes deployment (Planned)

 ## Getting Started